deepaksharma36/mnist_project/README.md

     ```
 4. Run inference on the service through FAST-API(on localhost)
     ```
-    # if trained model is available then dvc pipeline will be invoked during the setup
+    # if trained model is unavailable then dvc pipeline will be invoked during the setup
     curl -X POST "http://127.0.0.1:8000/predict" -F "image=@sample.png"
     ```